1. Use words that end stigma, not perpetuate it.

 9. Never use the verb commit when referring to suicide.

-Although "committed suicide" is a pervasive term, commit can carry a criminal or negative moral connotation and is best avoided.
-BuzzFeed uses direct phrasing — "She killed herself" — and, aside from direct quotations, we avoid "died by suicide" (passive construction) and the euphemistic "She took her own life."
+Although "committed suicide" is a pervasive term, commit can carry a criminal or negative moral connotation.
+Instead, BuzzFeed uses direct phrasing — "She killed herself" — and, aside from direct quotations, avoids the euphemistic "She took her own life."

 Never describe a suicide attempt as "unsuccessful."